 This course concentrates on the concepts of welfare economics and efficiency and their application to environmental and natural resource problems.
 Particular attention is devoted to project evaluation, benefit-cost analysis, regulation, and the role of economic analysis in the design and implementation of environmental policy.
 Gen. Ed.
-Lens or Foundational Area: Experimental Inquiry.
+Lens: Experimental Inquiry.
 Prerequisite: ECON 120.
 Offered every other fall.